Don’t be a stranger to what you most deeply want. I think what God most deeply wants for you is what you most deeply want.” Father Greg Boyle

 Who is spiritual direction meant for?

 Spiritual direction is available for anyone who is seeking to encounter God and go deeper in their spiritual journey.
-In spiritual direction, you will have a safe and open environment to explore their relationship with God.
-People of all faiths, traditions, and backgrounds are welcome to spiritual direction.
+In spiritual direction, you will have a safe and open environment to explore your relationship with God.

 How could spiritual direction benefit you?